Donald Trump Announces US Exit From The WHO, Says ‘China Has Total Control Over The World Health Organization’

-On Friday, President Donald Trump announced that the United States would be leaving the World Health Organization, per CNBC.
-In a statement, the president made it clear that his administration was not pleased with what they perceive to be Chinese control of the WHO.
+On Friday, President Donald Trump announced that the United States would be leaving the World Health Organization (WHO), per CNBC.
+In a statement, the president made it clear his administration was not pleased with what they perceive to be Chinese control of the WHO.

 “China has total control over the World Health Organization despite only paying $40 million per year compared to what the United States has been paying, which is approximately $450 million a year.”